fjc0k/vue-messenger/README.md

 To apply two-way data bindings on a prop, add `sync: true` to its descriptor.
 Then, you can use `this.local${PropName} = newValue` or `this.send${PropName}(newValue)` to send new value to Parent component.

+> If the prop is model prop, it's no need to add `sync: true` to its descriptor.

 #### 😑 before

 ```html